Ischaemic Affairs of the Heart

 Ambulance Bill Shock

-The $568.34 bill for the ambulance arrived almost three weeks after the trip, although I am exempt due to my private health insurance.
+The $568.34 invoice for the ambulance arrived almost three weeks after hospital, although I am exempt due to my private health insurance.

-It would of course be much cheaper to catch a taxi, but if you land in an ED waiting room as crowded as the one I experienced, then you won't have paras to attend or a gurney to lie on while waiting for a bed.
+It would of course be much cheaper to catch a taxi, but if you land in an E.D. waiting room as crowded as the one I did, then you won't have paramedics to attend nor a gurney to lie on while waiting for a bed.

 Weight loss & Exercise

-The weight loss was done by reducing portion sizes, eating mainly vegetables, reducing dairy, red-meat and carbohydrates (bread, pasta) and eliminating treats & snacks.
-The hospital portion sizes I received were a wake-up call that I had been massively overdoing things for years.
+It was done by reducing portion sizes, eating mainly vegetables, reducing dairy, red–meat and carbohydrates (bread, pasta) and eliminating treats & snacks.
+The portion sizes I received in hospital were a wake–up call that I had been overdoing things for years.

 Recurring Angina

 Angina is chest pain from your heart.
-From what I have read it is very common after stent surgery, simply because you now have foreign objects in your cardiac arteries stretching them open.
+From what I have read it is very common after stent surgery, simply because you now have foreign objects forcing your cardiac arteries open.

-Luckily for me the “pain” was intermittent and more like discomfort (barely 1/10).
-I was given Glyceryl Trinitrate pump spray to squirt onto my tongue if things got too bad, but I only felt the need to use it a couple of times since leaving hospital.
+Luckily for me the “pain” was intermittent and more like discomfort (barely 1/11).
+I was given Glyceryl Trinitrate pump spray to squirt onto my tongue if things got bad, but only ever felt the need to use it a couple of times since leaving hospital.

-A quick Google search shows others are not so lucky, with some reporting the occasional “stabbing pain”.
+A quick web–search shows others are not so lucky, with some reporting occasional “stabbing pain”.
 This has not been the case for me (fingers crossed).

 Pre-packed overnight bag

-Having learned from my mother's example — where she was misdiagnosed and prematurely discharged from hospital only to return a few days later — I have set aside an overnight bag just in case.
+Having learned from my mother's example — where she was misdiagnosed and prematurely discharged from hospital only to return a few days later — in the three months after hospital I set aside an overnight bag just in case.

 • Toothbrush, toothpaste & small bar of soap